+When I went to study in Australia in 1996, my idea of travel was limited to a vacation and one week.
+Anything close to taking a year to go around the world before I was 65 was not in my paradigm.
 The travelers I met at a Brisbane hostel before I found a place to live exposed me to a way of learning and seeing the world that still drives me today.
 Long-term Indie Travel, RTW Travel, Vagabonding, Career Breaks, whatever you call it, is perhaps the best way to give yourself an education.
-Mark Twain said something like…don’t let school get in the way of a good education.
+Mark Twain said something like, “Don’t let schooling interfere with your education.”
 I couldn’t agree more.

 So what is the Around the World Airfare Report?

 What is it: This is the fourth update of the report and is the result of months of research to evaluate all the different options for Multi-Stop, or Around the World Airfare (your trip doesn’t have to literally circumnavigate the globe)

 We researched 3 different routes, all departing from North America (we have evaluated routes leaving from other locations around the world in the previous 3 reports, and we will do so again in the next version)

 - Route 1: A 4-flight trip, departing from Chicago and ending in Thailand

 - Route 2: A 7-flight trip, departing from and returning to Vancouver, Canada